 They watch the news; they know what’s going on.
 But as an asylum seeker and limited in being able to go out in the community already, it’s still very isolating.
 We’re hoping the weather will warm up so people can at least go outside into the garden space.
 They need something to keep them from just worrying.

-It’s a pandemic, so it’s happening in Columbia and the [Dominican Republic], everywhere they come from.
+It’s a pandemic, so it’s happening in Columbia and [Democratic Republic of the Congo], everywhere they come from.
 So as people are watching the news, this is one more thing for them to be concerned about because they can’t do anything to help.
 It’s another level of anxiety.

 Has anyone come down with symptoms?

 We haven’t had any yet.
 We are a shelter and people have their rooms, but once someone has symptoms then they have to wear masks and gloves and be quarantined.
 We’re getting ready for that.

 I am really impressed with the City of Detroit and State of Michigan for how they are handling this and providing services for homeless people.
 The Health Department comes out to take temperatures twice a week, and of course we’re doing it daily.
 But they have facilities so that if fevers go over 104 degrees, homeless people have a place to go.